 Severe amyloidosis can lead to life-threatening organ failure.

 A multi-disciplinary approach is essential.
-At the Myeloma Center, the physician team includes myeloma specialists who also treat AL amyloidosis, nephrologists, cardiologists and other specialists as needed.
+At the Myeloma Center, the physician team includes myeloma specialists who also treat amyloid light chain amyloidosis, nephrologists, cardiologists and other specialists as needed.

 Every patient’s disease is different.
 The Myeloma Center physicians are dedicated to defining the nuances of each individual’s disease and customizing treatment regimens that have the most promise for effective results.